Al Jama-ah

-Al Jama-ah (الجماعة, lit. 'the Congregation') is a South African political party.
+Al Jama-ah (الجماعة) is a South African political party.
 It was formed in 2007 by present leader Ganief Hendricks and contested the 2009, 2014, 2019 and 2024 national elections.

 The party aims to support Muslim rights and interests, though the party states that it supports working for the shared interest of all South Africans from different religious and cultural backgrounds.
-The flag of Al Jama-ah depicts a white ǧīm (ج, the first letter in its Arabic name), upon a field consisting of the other Islamic colours.
+The flag of Al Jama-ah depicts a white jīm (ج, the first letter in its Arabic name), upon a field consisting of the other Islamic colours.
 In January 2023, party member Thapelo Amad became Mayor of Johannesburg.
 He resigned in April and was replaced by fellow party member Kabelo Gwamanda.

 History

 Until 2019, the party had no elected representatives nationally or provincially although it came close in both the 2009 and 2014 elections, and won nine seats at the local level in the 2016 municipal elections.

 It made a breakthrough in 2019, winning its first national representative (becoming the first Islam-affiliated party to do so), as well as one seat in the Western Cape legislature.

 In October 2019, its member of parliament for the Western Cape, Izgak De Jager, was replaced by Galil Brinkhuis after De Jager was accused of not complying with an agreement to pay 50% of his gross salary to the party.
 De Jager in turn stated that the agreement was to pay 50% of the net, not gross salary, and accused the party of failing to disclose its debt to its members.

 In January 2023, Al Jama-ah's Thapelo Amad was chosen as Mayor of Johannesburg with the support of the African National Congress.
 He resigned in April and was replaced by fellow party member Kabelo Gwamanda.

 In 2024, the party retained its single seat in the Western Cape Provincial Parliament and gained an additional seat in the National Assembly, but claims that it turned down an offer from the African National Congress to participate in a Government of National Unity as it did not wish to be part of any coalition with the Democratic Alliance.
 However, Al Jama-ah ultimately decided to join the Government of National Unity (GNU).
 The leader of Al Jama-ah, Mogamad Ganief Ebrahim Hendricks, became Deputy Minister of Social Development in the coalition.